david-a-wheeler/spdx-tutorial/README.md

 chose different licenses for different projects, depending on their goals for the project.
 SPDX makes it possible to capture this licensing information in a precise and automated way.

+Since this is a personal essay, I can provide you with a few specific recommendations - and why I recommend them.
+That said, at this point these are personal recommendations... treat them as such.

 I (David A. Wheeler) recommend that you primarily pick from one of the following SPDX license expressions when releasing open source software, since all of these licenses are very common and can be combined into larger works (they are